 Research

-In my Ph.D. thesis, I analyzed the effect of international macroeconomic uncertainty on economic activity in the EU economies, specifically GIIPS (Greece, Ireland, Italy, Portugal, and Spain) countries.
-I constructed the uncertainty indices for the US, EU, and GIIPS countries by using Principal Components Analysis (PCA) employed for dimensionality reduction in unsupervised machine learning and different conditional heteroskedasticity techniques applied for the measurement of volatility in time series.
-Then, I estimated the impact of the US, EU, and GIIPS uncertainties on industrial production in the GIIPS countries with the utilization of the Vector Autoregressive (VAR) method and Impulse Response (IR) analysis.
+In my Ph.D. thesis, I analyzed the effect of international macroeconomic uncertainty on economic activity in the EU, specifically in the GIIPS countries (Greece, Ireland, Italy, Portugal, and Spain).
+I constructed uncertainty indices for the US, EU, and GIIPS countries using Principal Components Analysis (PCA) for dimensionality reduction and applied various conditional heteroskedasticity techniques (ARCH, GARCH, and EGARCH) to measure volatility in time series.
+I then estimated the impact of US, EU, and GIIPS uncertainties on industrial production in the GIIPS countries using the Vector Autoregressive (VAR) method and Impulse Response (IR) analysis.